jbrannst/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 Now you've seen how to get started with Spring Boot development on Red Hat Runtimes.

-In next step of this lab, we will add the logic to be able to read a data from the database.
+In next step of this lab, we will add the logic to be able to read data from the database.

 ####4.
 Create Domain Objects